Endogenous Attention and the Spread of False News: Urn Models

 \subsection{Stochastic Approximation of PGPUs}

-We extend the literature on GPUs to concatenations of a finite number of GPUs. \begin{definition} A Markov process $\{z_n\}$ with transition kernel $\Pi$ is a \textit{piecewise generalized Polya urn} (PGPU) if there exists a finite number of GPUs $\{\{z_{n;k}\}\}_{k=1}^K$ (each with kernel $\Pi_k$), a finite integer $K$, and an interval partition $\{I_k\}_{k=1}^K$ of $[0,1]$, such that for all $z'$, if $\frac{z^1}{|z|}\in int(I_k)$ then $\Pi(z,z') = \Pi_k(z,z')$.\footnote{Note that we allow for an arbitrary law of motion $\Pi(z,z')$ for $z$ such that $\frac{z^1}{|z|}= max(I_k) = min(I_{k+1})$, i.e, when the share of balls of color 1 is the boundary of an interval.
-The systems we consider will arrive at such states $z$ with probability zero.} \end{definition}

-The next definition presents the analog of a limit ODE for a PGPU, which is no longer a differential equation but a differential inclusion, i.e., a set valued function. \begin{definition} For a PGPU $\{z_n\}$ we define the \textit{limit differential inclusion} to be $\frac{dy}{dt}\in F(y)$ where
+This section extends the literature on GPUs to concatenations of GPUs. \begin{definition} A Markov process $\{z_n\}$ with transition kernel $\Pi$ is a \textit{piecewise generalized Polya urn} (PGPU) if there exists a finite integer $K$, a finite number of GPUs $\{\{z_{n;k}\}\}_{k=1}^K$ (each with kernel $\Pi_k$), and an interval partition $\{I_k\}_{k=1}^K$ of $[0,1]$, such that for all $z'$, if $\frac{z^1}{|z|}\in \mathring{I}_k$ then $\Pi(z,z') = \Pi_k(z,z')$, where $\mathring{I}$ denotes the interior of $I$.\footnote{Note that we allow for an arbitrary law of motion $\Pi(z,z')$ for $z$ such that $\frac{z^1}{|z|}= \max(I_k) = \min(I_{k+1})$, i.e, when the share of balls of color 1 is the boundary of an interval.
+The systems we consider will arrive at such states with probability zero.} \end{definition} The next definition defines the analog of a limit ODE for a PGPU. \begin{definition} For a PGPU $\{z_n\}$ the \textit{limit differential inclusion} is $\frac{dy}{dt}\in F(y)$, where